This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 However, the equation

-analytical expression for .
+not give an explicit analytical expression for .
+Of

-Of course, such an expression is readily available with the help of the dot product.
-In Chapter 10, we established that the contravariant components
+course, an explicit expression can be readily obtained with the help of the dot product.
+In Chapter

-of a vector are given by the dot product with the contravariant basis
+by the dot product with the contravariant basis element

 Applying this formula to the vector